Bsal13/Offensive-Security-Proving-Grounds-Boxes/Sorcerer (Intermediate) Linux Box.md

 # Resolution summary
 - Ran Feroxbuster and found a "/zipfiles" directory on port 7742
 - Located a ssh private key and username in the "/zipfiles" directory; additionally found a "scp_wrapper.sh" script
-- Attempted to login via ssh with the found private ssh key
+- Attempted to login via ssh with the found private ssh key but was unable to
+- Changed "scp"
 -
 -